 My path to becoming what some refer to as an “extreme knitter” began in college where I studied to become a respiratory therapist.
 Knitting provided a much needed artistic respite from the very science oriented field I had decided to make my career.
-In 2000, after giving birth to triplets, I rediscovered another passion that had lain dormant since childhood: my fascination with miniatures.
+In 2000, after giving birth to triplets, I rediscovered another passion that had lain dormant since childhood—my fascination with miniatures.
 I began to build a dollhouse for my children but discovered that it was not the structure that intrigued me but rather the potential to create an alternate universe within a small space.
-It was not long after that that my love of knitting merged with my fascination with miniatures and a new and thrilling art form emerged for me—miniature knitting!
+Not long after that, my love of knitting merged with my fascination with miniatures and a new and thrilling art form emerged for me—miniature knitting!

 As my skills with the tiny silk threads and my home-made stainless steel needles improved, I began incorporating portraits and images into my knitting, creating detail with over 80 stitches to the inch.
-These works were inspired by my small collection of antique portrait miniatures, antique beadwork and my love of art and nature.
-I am a storyteller at heart and I find that using a garment as a "canvas" adds an animated dimension to an otherwise dormant object.
-By making the image wrap around a garment, the viewer is forced orbit the piece and experience it from seam to seam, following a story line or theme from one side to the other.
+These works were inspired by my small collection of antique portrait miniatures, antique beadwork and my love for art and nature.
+I am a storyteller at heart and I find that using a garment as a canvas adds an animated dimension to an otherwise dormant object.
+By making the image wrap around a garment, the viewer is compelled to orbit the piece and experience it from seam to seam, following a theme from one side to the other.

 Click image for more detail